-- The Mutual Fund is required to declare the NAV of the Scheme on AMFI's website www.amfiindia.com and also on our website NAV of Mutual Funds: Latest NAV & Dividend Information - Franklin Templeton India®. - NAV will be calculated up to four decimal places using standard rounding criteria. - The first NAV shall be calculated and declared within 5 business days from the date of allotment of respective Plan(s)/Option(s) under the Scheme. - The disclosure of NAV as outlined above is as per the prevailing SEBI Regulations and is subject to change from time to time. - D. Transaction charges and stamp duty- Indicate only the amount of transaction charges and stamp duty applicable.
-Details to be provided in SAI.
+- The Mutual Fund is required to declare the NAV of the Scheme on every Business Day on AMFI's website www.amfiindia.com by 11.00 p.m. (current time limit for uploading NAV as per the SEBI guidelines) and also on our website NAV & Dividend Information Franklin Templeton India®. - NAV will be calculated up to four decimal places using standard rounding criteria. - The first NAV shall be calculated and declared within 5 business days from the date of allotment of respective Plan(s)/Option(s) under the Scheme. - The disclosure of NAV as outlined above is as per the prevailing SEBI Regulations and is subject to change from time to time.

+C. Transaction charges and stamp duty-